 I’ll start with the idea of weak and strong classifiers.

-Adaboost itself is a inhertantly incomplete algorithm, so it’s called a meta algorithm.
+AdaBoost itself is an inherently incomplete algorithm, so it’s called a meta algorithm.
 Let’s express the idea of strong classifier mathematically.

-By adding weights strong classifier get little complicated but it’s nothing more than a simple inequality match.
+By adding weights the strong classifier gets a little complicated but it’s nothing more than a simple inequality match.

-- \(T_-\) is total sum of negetive sample weights
+• \(T_-\) is total sum of negative sample weights

-- \(S_-\) is sum of negetive sample weights below threshold
+• \(S_-\) is sum of negative sample weights below threshold

-After finding the minized error \(\epsilon_t\) for step \(t\) we can find the weights for the next step \(t + 1\)
+After finding the minimized error \(\epsilon_t\) for step \(t\) we can find the weights for the next step \(t + 1\)

 Finally calculate \(\alpha_t\) for the selected classifier.

-So finally algorithm need to loop \(T\) steps to find \(T\) classifiers to get good results.
+So finally the algorithm needs to loop \(T\) steps to find \(T\) classifiers to get good results.

 Cascading

 You may have noticed how many loops we have in the algorithm so this AdaBoost along with Haar Features is computationally expensive for real time detection.
-So we are using attentional cascade to reduce some unnecessary computations.
-More efficient cascade can be constructed so that negative sub windows will rejected early.
-Every stage of cascade is a strong classifier, so all the features are grouped into several stages where each stage has a several number of features.
+So we are using an attentional cascade to reduce some unnecessary computations.
+A more efficient cascade can be constructed so that negative sub-windows will be rejected early.
+Every stage of the cascade is a strong classifier, so all the features are grouped into several stages where each stage has several features.

 Finding optimum values for above parameters is a difficult task.
 Viola Jones introduced a simple method to find the optimum combination.

-Now we are looping until pre defined \(F_{target}\) is met by adding new stages.
-In stages we keep adding features until \(f_i\) and \(d_i\) is met.
+Now we are looping until the predefined \(F_{target}\) is met by adding new stages.
+In stages we keep adding features until \(f_i\) and \(d_i\) are met.
 By doing this we are going to create a cascade of strong classifiers.

 Additional Resources